-The Division of Fish & Wildlife is again reassuring Delaware residents and hunters that an insect-borne disease that has been killing white-tailed deer throughout North America does not affect humans and has little long-range ramifications for the health of the state’s deer herd.
+The Division of Fish & Wildlife reassures Delaware residents and hunters that an insect-borne disease that has been killing white-tailed deer throughout North America does not affect humans and has little long-range ramifications for the health of the state’s deer herd.

 The disease—epizootic hemorrhagic disease, or EHD for short—is transmitted by small biting flies commonly called midges or “no-see-ums.”
 All known outbreaks of EHD have occurred in late summer and early fall, and are abruptly curtailed with the onset of frost which kills the midges and suspends the hatch of larvae.